Spacerat/Spacerat.github.io/_includes/about.md

-You're looking at the personal website for Joseph Atkins-Turkish - software and data engineer since, amateur musician and even-more-amateur home cook.
+You're looking at the personal website for Joseph Atkins-Turkish - software and data engineer, amateur musician and even-more-amateur home cook.

 This website is my portfolio - check out my [projects](/projects)!
 But it's also a space to share my thoughts on life, food, social issues, tech, and anything else.